 What is a Detroit Coney Dog?

-Famous Restaurants: American Coney Island and Lafayette Coney Island
+The Detroit Coney Dog Rivalry: American Coney Island vs Lafayette Coney Island

 Trying American Coney Island